-(1) In accordance with ORS 830.535 the chemical analyses of a person's blood shall be performed according to
+(1) In accordance with ORS 830.535 the chemical analyses of a person's blood shall be performed according to approved methods as contained in OAR Chapter 333, Division 13 of the Health Division, Department of Human Resources.

 (2) The chemical analysis of a person's breath shall be performed by an individual possessing a valid permit to perform such analyses issued by the Department of State Police under ORS 813.160 as contained in OAR Chapter 257, Division 30 or as approved by the Board in OAR 250-010-0440.